 Organization and time management skills play a crucial role in production planning.
 If you consider yourself a well-organized person, you will deal with it easily, but if it's not your strong point, find someone who will be responsible for it.
 The correct approach to the formation and distribution of material can make a fundamental difference.

-All these practices have long been tested and are regularly used now.
-Of course, it's up to you to use them or not, but we tried to fill this guide with proven and effective tips, so we hope it will be useful to those who read it!
+All these practices have long been tested and are regularly used.
+Of course, it's up to you whether you use them or not, but we tried to fill this guide with proven and effective tips, so we hope it will be useful to those who read it!

 Thousands of creatives tried MakeStoryboard to make beautiful storyboards